FAQs

 Data For India thanks you for your interest, but we do not currently accept work from non-staffers.

-Can I contribute my research data to the platform?
+Can I contribute my research data to the website?

-Data For India uses public data produced by the Indian government and multilateral agencies.
-However, if you have put together a dataset that you think might be useful for us to look at, please contact us via email.
+Data For India uses only public data produced by the Indian government and multilateral agencies.
+However, if you have put together a dataset that you think might be useful for us to look at, please contact us at info [at] dataforindia.com.

 Do you have any job openings?